InsightDataScience/h1b_statistics/README.md

 # Input Dataset

 Raw data could be found [here](https://www.foreignlaborcert.doleta.gov/performancedata.cfm) under the __Disclosure Data__ tab (i.e., files listed in the __Disclosure File__ column with ".xlsx" extension).
-For your convenience we converted the Excel files into a semi-colon separated (";") format and placed them into this Google drive [folder](https://drive.google.com/drive/folders/1Nti6ClUfibsXSQw5PUIWfVGSIrpuwyxf?usp=sharing).
+For your convenience we converted the Excel files into a semicolon separated (";") format and placed them into this Google drive [folder](https://drive.google.com/drive/folders/1Nti6ClUfibsXSQw5PUIWfVGSIrpuwyxf?usp=sharing).
 However, do not feel limited to test your code on only the files we've provided on the Google drive

 **Note:** Each year of data can have different columns.
 Check **File Structure** docs before development.